 The Family Educational Rights and Privacy Act, or FERPA, permits the district to disclose appropriately designated "directory information" from a student's education records without written consent.

-"Directory information" is information that is generally not considered harmful or an invasion of privacy if released.
-Examples include a student's photograph for publication in the school yearbook; a student's name and grade level for purposes of communicating class and teacher assignment; the name, weight, and height of an athlete for publication in a school athletic program; a list of student birthdays for generating schoolwide or classroom recognition; a student's name and photograph posted on a district-approved and -managed social media platform; and the names and grade levels of students submitted by the district to a local newspaper or other community publication to recognize the A/B honor roll for a specific grading period.
+"Directory information" is information that, if released, is generally not considered harmful or an invasion of privacy.
+Examples include:

+- A student's photograph (for publication in the school yearbook); - A student's name and grade level (for communicating class and teacher assignments); - The name, weight, and height of an athlete (for publication in a school athletic program); - A list of student birthdays (for generating school wide or classroom recognition); - A student's name and photograph (posted on a district-approved and -managed social media platform); and - The names and grade levels of students submitted by the district to a local newspaper or other community publication (to recognize the A/B honor roll for a specific grading period).

 Directory information will be released to anyone who follows procedures for requesting it.

-However, a parent or eligible student may object to the release of a student's directory information.
-This objection must be made in writing to the principal within ten school days of your child's first day of instruction for this school year.
-[See the "Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information" included in the forms packet.]
+However, a parent or eligible student may object to the release of this information.
+Any objection must be made in writing to the principal within ten school days of the student's first day of instruction for this school year.
+[See Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information, included in the forms packet.]